brigadecore/buck/docs/managing_projects.md

 This is a great way to quickly get your Buck project running.
 But updating a project requires you to use `kubectl` to update the Brigade javascript that is stored in the secret.
 Likewise, you can store the script in a `ConfigMap` and set `Default script ConfigMap name` to point to that ConfigMap.
 With this method, you merely need to edit the script in the ConfigMap and use `kubectl apply` to update it.
 This method is covered more below.

-Finally, you way wish to use a Git repository to store your `brigade.js` file.
+Finally, you may wish to use a Git repository to store your `brigade.js` file.
 This method is covered extensively in the Brigade documentation.
 The [Quickstart](https://docs.brigade.sh/intro/quickstart/#using-brigade-with-a-version-control-system) is a good place to start.
 We don't devote any additional space to that method here.

 ## Using a ConfigMap to store the Brigade script